waterwheel31/blockchain/README.md

 `localhost:8000/block/`

 You can send TEXT message from above.

+Be careful not to send in JSON messages.
+For example, if the body text is "abc", please send like:
+"abc",

+not like
+{"body":"abc"}

 There are several ways to post a POST command.
 One way is using Postman (https://www.getpostman.com/).